-Best Sega Forever Games
+These are the best Sega Forever games you can play on your phone

 Super Monkey Ball is one of those wacky games that almost seems too loose and silly to be fun.
 Originally released as an arcade game, Super Monkey Ball games were released throughout the early 2000s for console and handheld devices.

 Rather than controlling the character, you control the course itself.
-Simply tilt your phone and the board itself moves — it takes a bit to get used to, but it's really intuitive on mobile phones.
+Simply tilt your phone and the board itself moves — it takes a bit to get used to, but it's intuitive on mobile phones.
 Your monkey ball starts to roll and pick up speed depending on the angle and direction that you tilt.
 You must reach the goal gate of each level without falling off the edge or letting the time run out, with bonus points and extra lives available by collecting all the bananas on the stage.

-There are six worlds and 125 themed stages available, along with wacky mini-games including Monkey Target, Monkey Golf, Monkey Bowl.
+There are six worlds and 125 themed stages available, along with wacky mini-games including Monkey Target, Monkey Golf, and Monkey Bowl.
+Good wholesome fun here.

-So the above list is the best games, but there are eight other Sega Forever game titles that you might get a kick out of if you played them as a kid, but they just don't cut the mustard in 2018.
+So the best games are featured above, but there are some other Sega Forever game titles that you might get a kick out of if you played them as a kid, but they just don't cut the mustard in 2020.
+They're here for reference purposes only, as sad as that is to say.
+You might find that you have a good time with them, but the rose-tinted glasses of nostalgia are often quite deceptive (I really wanted to love Phantasy Star Classics, but alas).

-As you'd expect, each is free to play with ads with an ad-free version available for $1.99.
+As you'd expect, each is free to play with ads with ad-free versions available for $1.99.

 - Altered Beast Classic